kwohlfahrt/vkrs/README.md

 ## Aims

-All use of the Vulkan API will be allowed, and there will be no run-time checks, except to determine platform-specific features such as available memory types.
+All use of the Vulkan API will be allowed, and there will be a minimum of run-time checks.
+They will be kept off the hot paths and used only determine platform-specific features such as available memory types.

 For now structs are manually generated, this should be automated.
 Depends on a C parser or KhronosGrou/Vulkan-Docs#120.